 - Procedural irregularity that affected the outcome of the matter; - New evidence that was not reasonably available when the determination of responsibility was made that could affect the outcome of the matter; and/or - Title IX personnel (Title IX Coordinator, investigator, or decision-maker) had a conflict of interest or bias, that affected the outcome of the matter.

-If you would like to challenge the University's decision of dismissal, please complete the Title IX Appeal Form.
+If you would like to challenge the University's decision of dismissal, please complete this form.

 Intake Process

 After receiving a report of Prohibited Conduct, the Title IX Coordinator will take immediate and appropriate steps to: